 An internal report, published by the Sri Lankan government, reported the number of combatants killed on both sides.
 Between July 2006 and May 2009, 5,556 Sri Lankan soldiers were killed, 28,414 wounded, and 169 declared missing in action.
 According to the same report, the LTTE lost 22,247 combatants, 11,812 of whom were identified by name (the identification was based on uniforms or dog-tags, as well as intercepted radio communiques) (Sri Lanka Government, 2011; Shashikumar, 2014).

-Allegations of Ethical Misconduct on the Part of the Sri Lankan Army
+Analysis of the ethical issues raised during the war

-Violation of the Principle of Distinction
+Principle of Distinction

 UN reports attest to the many civilians killed during the war.
 During the relatively short period from January 20 until April 24, 2009, 6,432 civilians were killed and 13,946 wounded.
 Responsibility for some of these casualties could be attributed to the Sri Lankan army firing on civilian targets.